 Teacher Description: This course combines both practical applications with theoretical applications.
-Students will be responsible for organizing and running school events such as dances, nooners, etc., as well as running events to support charitable endeavours.
+Students will be responsible for organizing and running school events such as dances, assemblies and school wide events including running events to support charitable endeavours.
 Students are required to complete several presentations as well as various written assignments.

-PAD301 - Outdoor Activities, Grade 11, Open
+PAD3O1 - Outdoor Activities, Grade 11, Open